I enjoy the sport of baseball and sharing my knowledge of it with others.

-During the Civil War, seaman communicated ship-to-ship with flags, troops on the ground used hand signals during battle, and baseball players combined both starting a tradition that would be practiced and homed in this country over the next 149 years.
+During the Civil War, seaman communicated ship-to-ship with flags, and troops on the ground used hand signals during battle.
+Baseball players combined both starting a tradition that would be practiced and homed in this country over the next 149 years.

 Baseball is a thinking man’s game with many maneuvers and strategies dictated through “signs” which are sometimes intricate and complex while at other times quite simple.

 During the course of a game, most of the communication occurs between the catcher and the pitcher.
 This link is vital to any team’s success.
-In my brief baseball playing life, which ended after high school, I was a catcher.
-With the bases empty, the signs to the pitcher were easy: One finger for fastball, two for curve, three for slider or splitter (depending on what the pitcher threw), and a four-finger wiggle for a change up.
-With the bases empty signaling pitch location can be as easy as putting your glove where you want the pitch or pointing to the inside of one of your legs if you want the pitch to go to one side.
+In my brief baseball-playing life, which ended after high school, I was a catcher.
+With the bases empty, the signs to the pitcher were easy: One finger for a fastball, two for curve, three for slider or splitter (depending on what the pitcher threw), and a four-finger wiggle for a changeup.
+With the bases empty, signaling pitch location can be as easy as putting your glove where you want the pitch or pointing to the inside of one of your legs if you want the pitch to go to one side.

 The catcher and pitcher can change the sign sequence several times during a game to keep the other team from breaking the code.
 Obviously, it is important for them to be on the same page to avoid potential disaster.
 This is why the catcher will go out to the mound and talk to the pitcher when a runner reaches base during the game to clarify what signs they will be using.